vincenthugues/probe-sheet/README.md

 PECS mands

 ## Notes
-on postgres id conflict when inserting a new entry, do:
+In case of PostgreSQL id conflict when inserting a new entry, do:
 ```sql
 SELECT setval('TABLENAME_id_seq', (SELECT MAX(id) FROM "TABLENAME"));
 ```